t-morrison/t-morrison.github.io/_posts/2021-07-23-rstudio-shortcut.md

 :-------------------------:|:-------------------------:
 ![what you see](/post-images/rstudio-shortcut/no-3.PNG)  |  ![what you get](/post-images/rstudio-shortcut/no-3_2.PNG)

+You can see the query that is run in the console at bottom.

+## Try it yourself

-And now, this shortcut is available in my own R package, `viewDat`, available here: https://github.com/t-morrison/viewDat
+And now, this shortcut is available in my own R package, `viewDat`, available on Github: [github.com/t-morrison/viewDat](https://github.com/t-morrison/viewDat)

-I have the shortcut bound to `Ctrl + ,`, which not otherwise occupied and easy to reach.
-The shortcut won't currently work on piped queries, but could probably be extended with some extra effort (I don't use pipes much, so haven't gotten to this).
+I have the shortcut bound to `Ctrl + ,`.
+It was not otherwise occupied and easy to reach.
+The shortcut won't currently work on piped queries wrapping multiple lines, but could probably be extended with some extra effort (I don't use pipes much, so haven't gotten to this).
+Give it a try!